 How many times each week do you “re-invent the wheel?”
-If you have to think about the formatting every time you write a blog post, or spend several minutes hunting for your video splash image before you can upload to YouTube, then you’re wasting time.
+If you have to think about the formatting every time you write a blog post or spend several minutes hunting for your video splash image before you can upload it to YouTube, then you’re wasting time.

 Create a system for everything you do more than once, and automate everything you can, and you’ll save hours every week.